screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

       Acks, no Ack to Pi has arrived at the sender at Δt-x (where x is a very small number).

- - 3) TheinstantΔt-xisthelastmomentwhenapacketcontainingnew elements
-      can be emitted by the sender because of rule R.2.
+ - 3) The instant Δt-x is the last moment when a packet containing new elements can be emitted by the sender because of rule R.2.
 This packet will have Pdrf = false because P^ was unAcked at the time it was sent.

- - 4) Intheworstcaseitcouldarriveatthereceiverat2Δt-xsince the Rtimer
-      was set in step 1.
+ - 4) In the worst case it could arrive at the receiver at 2Δt-x since the Rtimer was set in step 1.
 For a packet with Pdrf = false to be accepted, Rtimer > 0, therefore yielding the need for Rtimer to run 2Δt.

 ### Condition B-1 needs Stime > 2Δt

- - 1) APacketcanliveatmostΔtbyruleR.5.
-ADatapacketandits Ack packet
-      can live at most 2Δt, with no gap in the timing of their lifetimes.
+ - 1) A Packet can live at most Δt by rule R.5.
+A Data packet and its Ack packet can live at most 2Δt, with no gap in the timing of their lifetimes.